 Once you have applied an isolation coat, you are safe and you can re-varnish the cloudy area or just replace the varnish every 5-10 years.

 Insider tip: removing varnish is not an enjoyable process.
 Make sure you made some test before applying it on your painting and you didn't forget anout the isolation coat.

-After all, a painting with an isolation coat and varnishing will always look more professional, be more enjoyable to admire due to even surface and cost more.
+After all, a painting with an isolation coat and varnishing will always look more professional, be more enjoyable to admire due to the even surface and cost more.

-There are gloss, matte or satin mediums:
+There are gloss, matte, or satin mediums: